argilla-io/distilabel/docs/sections/pipeline_samples/papers/apigen.md

 ]
 ```

 The original paper refers to both python functions and APIs, but we will make use of python functions exclusively for simplicity.
-In order to execute and check this functions/APIs, we need access to the code, which we have moved to a python file: [lib_apigen.py](../../../../examples/lib_apigen.py).
+In order to execute and check this functions/APIs, we need access to the code, which we have moved to a Python file: [lib_apigen.py](https://github.com/argilla-io/distilabel/blob/main/examples/lib_apigen.py).
 All this functions are executable, but we also need access to their *tool* representation.
 For this, we will make use of transformers' *get_json_schema* function[^1].

 [^1]: Read this nice blog post for more information on tools and the reasoning behind `get_json_schema`: [Tool Use, Unified](https://huggingface.co/blog/unified-tool-use).